sodafoundation/documentation/content/guides/user-guides/object-lifecycle-management/_index.md

 1. How to check if the lifecycle rule is applied on bucket/object ?

 Ans:
-OpenSDS does not create the rule in the cloud backend (CSP).
-Once the bucket/object satisfies the rule, OpenSDS will automatically call cloud API and the action will be performed.
+SODA does not create the rule in the cloud backend (CSP).
+Once the bucket/object satisfies the rule, SODA will automatically call cloud API and the action will be performed.
 If there are any errors or issues in rule, user will know at the time of lifecycle action.